 What Is a Freight Broker?

-In short, a freight broker or a freight agent is the middle-man between a trucker (a carrier) and a person in need of some kind of shipping service (a shipper).
+In short, a freight broker or a freight agent is the middle-man between a trucker (a carrier) and a person in need of some kind of shipping service (a shipper, usually a trucking company).
 Brokers connect carriers and shippers and help broker deals between them.
 Responsibilities of freight brokers include:

 - Finding transportation solutions for shippers

 - Helping optimize a carrier's load so trucks are full

 - Helping to find the quickest shipping options